Polyvagal Physical Therapy

 Research from The Journal of Bodywork and Movement Therapies supports that vagal regulation techniques improve heart rate variability (HRV), reduce chronic pain, and improve patient outcomes in complex rehab cases [2].

-Charleston is home to a growing number of progressive, integrative physical therapy practices that recognize the importance of nervous system-informed care.
+There are a growing number of progressive, integrative physical therapists that recognize the importance of nervous system-informed care.
 Therapists in this field often have training in:

 • Polyvagal theory